cloudflare/workers-docs/content/reference/apis/html-rewriter.md

 #### Properties

-- `tagName`: a string representing the name of the tag, such as `"h1"` or `"div"`.
+- `tagName`: `String` representing the name of the tag, such as `"h1"` or `"div"`.
 This property can be assigned different values, to modify an element's tag.
-- `attributes`: an iterator that returns a `[name, value]` pair of the tag's attributes.
+- `attributes`: `Iterator` returns a `[name, value]` pair of the tag's attributes.
 This property is read-only.
-- `removed`: a boolean indicating whether the element has been removed or replaced by one of the previous handlers.
+- `removed`: `Boolean` indicating whether the element has been removed or replaced by one of the previous handlers.
-- `namespaceURI`: a string representing the [namespace URI](https://infra.spec.whatwg.org/#namespaces) of an element.
+- `namespaceURI`: `String` representing the [namespace URI](https://infra.spec.whatwg.org/#namespaces) of an element.

 #### Methods